xNoJustice/xNoJustice/README.md

 ### Hi there 👋

-💬 Ask me about PHP/Laravel issues
+💬 Ask me about Laravel

 📫 How to reach me: Discord: >> Harun✘NoJustice <<#7513